BrennerDesign/egofishinggear/_products/Bait-Nets/floating-bait-shell-net.md

 display_product: true
 forsale_online: true
 description: >-
-  EGO Floating Bait Net is great for capturing all types of bait.
+  The Floating Bait Net is great for capturing all types of bait.
 Available in three colors: orange, green and blue.
 billable_weight: 4
 categories: